 Want to participate on December 15th at Arlington National Cemetery?
 Here are all the details.

 Each wreath honors the memory of an American hero.
-The Wreaths Across America group believes there is no better time to express our appreciation as a country for the sacrifices veterans made, than during the hustle and bustle of the holiday season.
+The Wreaths Across America group believes there is no better time to express our appreciation as a country for the sacrifices veterans made, than during the hustle and bustle of the holiday season, hence the holiday wreath.
 It is a wonderful way to show veterans and their families that we will never forget their sacrifices and we will continue to remember those who are gone.